 Building a Culture of Emotional Intelligence: Ongoing Development and Support

-Emotional intelligence is not something that can be mastered through a single training session; it’s a skill that needs ongoing development and reinforcement.
-To create a culture of emotional intelligence within the team, it’s essential to provide continuous opportunities for learning, feedback, and growth.
+Emotional intelligence is a skill that requires continuous development and reinforcement.
+To foster a culture of emotional intelligence within the team, actively provide ongoing learning opportunities, feedback, and growth.

 The Power of Questions: Unveiling Underlying Emotions Using Emotional Intelligence